mh5/building-tex/README.md

-This is a repository where I practice a most sacred hobby -- building minimal and repeatable TeX variants.
+This is a repository where I practice a most sacred hobby -- making minimal and repeatable builds of TeX variants.
 I hope it will be of use for the two or three people around the globe who, for reasons I cannot imagine, decide to build TeX from scratch.